grega/pico-projects/inky-frame-weather-dashboard/README.md

 ## Self-update and fallback

 The device can update `main.py` and `weather_utils.py` from GitHub.
+Auto-updates are disabled by default and can be enabled by setting `ENABLE_AUTO_UPDATE = True` in `secrets.py` (useful when testing or modifying code directly on the device, keep it disabled).

-To prevent bricking due to broken updates, it uses a **boot-counter + rollback** system:
+To prevent bricking due to broken updates, it uses a **simplified rollback system**:

 1. **Updating files**
-   - Each file is backed up as `file.prev` before replacement.
+   - Each file is backed up as `file.prev` before replacement when updates are fetched from GitHub.
-   - After each successful file update, the boot counter is incremented to track stability.
+   - Updates happen at the start of each cycle (if `ENABLE_AUTO_UPDATE = True`).

-2. **Boot sequence / rollback**
+2. **Boot sequence**
-   - If a file update fails, the boot counter is incremented (`mark_boot_failure()`).
-   - If the counter exceeds `MAX_RETRIES` (default 3), the device rolls back each updated file to its `.prev` version and resets the counter.

-3. **Marking a version stable**
+   - `boot.py` runs first on every boot (before `main.py`)
+   - It checks the consecutive failure count
+   - If failures >= 3, it automatically rolls back all files to their `.prev` versions **before** `main.py` runs
+   - This ensures rollback works even if `main.py` has syntax errors or can't import

+3. **Failure tracking**
-   - After successfully updating a file from GitHub, `mark_boot_success()` increments the counter.
+   - After the main loop completes successfully, `mark_boot_success()` resets the failure count to 0.
-   - Once the counter reaches `STABLE_VALUE` (default 10), the version is considered stable and further rollbacks are not triggered.
+   - If the main loop fails (exception) or `main.py` can't be imported, `mark_boot_failure()` increments the failure count.
+   - The failure count tracks consecutive boot failures.

 This means that:

-- Successful updates are auto-confirmed
-- Broken updates are automatically reverted after a few failed boot attempts
+- Rollback happens **before** `main.py` runs, so even completely broken `main.py` files can be recovered
+- After 3 consecutive boot failures, the device automatically rolls back to the previous working version
+- Successful boots reset the failure counter, so temporary issues don't trigger rollback
+- The system is simple: just track consecutive failures, rollback when threshold is reached

 The update should occur during each cycle (eg. every hour, when the device wakes from sleep / refreshes), though can be forced by restarting the device.